-For one thing, the new war between France and England wasn't going that well for the English and they had just been stung by a bad defeat in the Ohio Valley.
+For one thing, the new war between France and Great Britain wasn't going that well for the British and they had just been stung by a bad defeat in the Ohio Valley.
 Also, Lawrence and his Council were mostly military men, so in their eyes, people could be either allies or enemies, but not neutral neutral: belonging to no side in a conflict; not taking the part of either side in a conflict or war..
 Another sore point was the good relationship the Acadians enjoyed with the Mi'kmaq who were hostile to the English.
-And the English also looked enviously at the fertile farmland occupied by the Acadians and wanted it for themselves.
+And the British also looked enviously at the fertile farmland occupied by the Acadians and wanted it for themselves.

 At least 10,000 Acadians were rounded up and crowded into British ships to be scattered among the Thirteen Colonies to the south.
 (The British didn't want them escaping to Canada or Louisbourg to swell the ranks of the enemy.)
 Many died at sea.
 The rest were dropped off, with nothing to sustain them, at arbitrary points along the coast.
 Families were divided.
 Some were absorbed into the future American melting pot.
 Others made it to the Catholic, Spanish colony of Louisiana where they created the Cajun culture.
 Those who escaped to Cape Breton and Prince Edward Island suffered a second expulsion in 1758 when the British captured those French holdings.